 How to Reheat Salmon Meal Prep

 When you’re ready to eat, you can transfer the bowls to the microwave for about 2 minutes.
 If you’re uncertain about the cooking time of your microwave, start with 1 minute and add 30 increments as needed; the salmon is already cooked, you don’t need to cook it again!
-If you prefer, the salmon bowls can also be reheated in the oven; simply transfer the salmon, rice and green beans to an oven-proof dish, cover with aluminium foil and warm in the oven at 275°F for about 15 minutes.
+If you prefer, the salmon bowls can also be reheated in the oven; simply transfer the salmon, rice, and green beans to an oven-proof dish, cover with aluminum foil, and warm in the oven at 275°F for about 15 minutes.

-Honestly, when it comes to salmon meal prep the options are endless, this sweet and smoky meal prep salmon with brown rice and green beans just happens to be my suggestion, so feel free to experiment and explore with the endless combinations of flavours, colours, and ingredients to make the best meal prep salmon you possibly can.
+Honestly, when it comes to salmon meal prep the options are endless, this sweet and smoky meal prep salmon with brown rice and green beans just happens to be my suggestion, so feel free to experiment and explore with the endless combinations of flavors, colors, and ingredients to make the best meal prep salmon you possibly can.

 These salmon meal prep bowls are a great way to prepare healthy lunches for the week!
 Pair roasted salmon with brown rice and green beans for a simple and well-balanced meal.

 - Cuisine: American

 - 2 teaspoons paprika

 - 1/4 teaspoon salt